 - 6. In the Module field, select GeoStan.
 The Type field, US Geographic Coders, is selected by default. - 7.
 To add a new dataset, under Data Source, click the Add button .
 In the Path field, specify the folder that contains the dataset files.
 You can type in a path or click the Browse button to locate the dataset you need, then click Ok.
 You can include multiple dataset paths.
-This allows you to specify a single resource that includes both the primary dataset and any optional datasets you may have, such as DPV, LACS link, or elevation data.
+This allows you to specify a single resource that includes both the primary dataset and any optional datasets you may have, such as DPV, LACS Link, or elevation data. - For DPV and LACS datasets, the interface provides Yes/No indicators on whether DPV and LACS data are detected in any of the defined paths for the database resource.

-For DPV and LACS link datasets, the interface provides Yes/No indicators on whether DPV and - 8.
-If you have additional datasets to add, click the Add button .
+- 8. If you have additional datasets to add, click the Add button .
 To edit a dataset path, select the dataset, then click the Edit button .
-To remove a dataset, select the dataset, then click the delete button .
+To remove a dataset, select the dataset, then click the delete button . - 9.
+If you have multiple datasets and want to reorder them, select a dataset and click the Up ♠ or Down ▶ button to move the file in the dataset list.